lingjf/Style-Capture/README.md

-h2ball
+Style-Capture
 ======

-Chrome plugin to capture element with style in web page
+Chrome plugin (extension) to capture element with style in web page